 Who runs Re:Minds?

 I founded Re:Minds in 2015 as I found it hard to find local support for parents in my position, I never imagined it would evolve into what it is today.
 Before this, I was a primary school teacher and a SENCo with a background in pastoral care and counselling.
-I am also a member of the steering group for the Southampton Parent Carer Forum, have been a governor of a specialist school in Hampshire and am part of the PTA at my youngest’s school, as well as volunteering at a local toddler group!
+I am also a member of the steering group for the Southampton Parent Carer Forum and have been a governor of a specialist school in Hampshire.

 I have three children, two of whom are receiving support from CAMHS.
-My interests include walking my dog in the New Forest to escape the chaos of home, nature, reading and attempting to teach myself crochet and the piano!
+My interests include walking my dog in the New Forest to escape the chaos of home, crochet, nature and reading.

 I joined Re:Minds on the very first session and made friends for life.
 I work for a local disabled children’s charity, raising funds through bid writing.
 I am also a founding trustee of Adhara Autism Trust and member of the steering group for the Southampton Parent Carer Forum.